larslnde/banking-app-frontend/README.md

-# Banking App project for Cognizant - Lars-Erik Lunde
+# Banking App project for Cognizant Academy - L. Lunde.

-This project is part of my Academy plan at Cognizant.
+This frontend project is part of my Academy plan at Cognizant.

 ## Getting Started with Create React App